Why Water Diplomacy?

 Why a handbook?
 How will it be different from other publications?

 Many publications address these issues only at a theoretical level, and we see a compelling need for a handbook that is practice-oriented in content, structure, and its approach to theory-practice synthesis.
-Read more here.
+Read a detailed overview.

 Our Contributors